rankingdigitalrights/datalab/docs/documentation.md

 + ~~weird mix of JS 1.6 - 1.8 (ES4-ES6)~~
 + ~~we added some core ES6 methods via manual but official polyfill (`Array.find()`, `Object.entries()`)~~
-+ TODO: with the **upgrade** in APril 2020 to ES6 we should now have all Array and Object methods and should deprecate `Polyfills`
++ TODO: with the **upgrade** in April 2020 to ES6 we should now have all Array and Object methods and should deprecate `Polyfills`

 *Motivational* quote: